❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Nov 19, 2023 | Prenuptial Agreements

 Planning to get married, and haven’t sorted your prenup yet–or even decided whether you’re getting one?
 Stop scrolling.
-Focus–you’re going to want to read this article before you say ‘I do.’
+Focus–you’re going to want to read this article before you say “I do.”
+What are the legal requirements for signing a prenup?
+How do you sign one?
+What are the steps you need to follow?
 We’ve got the tips and tricks and everything in between for you to get that prenup signed, sealed, and delivered.
-Keep reading to learn more!
+Keep reading to learn everything you need to know about signing a prenuptial agreement.

 • You want to choose what will be considered separate vs. marital property

-• You want to make sure debt stays separate
+• You want to make sure the debt stays separate

 • You have children from a previous relationship (a prenup can help make sure money stays in the family and doesn’t get split up in a divorce)